Bourbon Restoration in France: Permanent changes in French society

-Conservatism was bitterly split into the returning old aristocracy and the new elites arising under Napoleon after 1796.
-The old aristocracy was eager to regain its land, but felt no loyalty to the new regime.
-The newer elite, the "noblesse d'empire," ridiculed the older group as an outdated remnant of a discredited regime that had led the nation to disaster.
-Both groups shared a fear of social disorder, but the level of distrust as well as the cultural differences were too great, and the monarchy too inconsistent in its policies, for political cooperation to be possible.
+The aristocracy: Conservatism was bitterly split into the returning ancient aristocracy and the new elite arising under Napoleon after 1796.
+The new elite, the 'noblesse d'empire', ridiculed the older group as an outdated remnant of a discredited regime that had led the nation to disaster.
+Both groups shared a fear of social disorder, but the level of distrust as well as the cultural differences were too great for political cooperation to be possible.

 The returning old aristocracy recovered much of the land they had owned directly.
 However, they lost all their old seigneurial rights to the rest of the farmland, and the peasants were no longer under their control.
-The pre-Revolutionary aristocracy had dallied with the ideas of the Enlightenment and rationalism.
-Now the aristocracy was much more conservative and supportive of the Catholic Church.
+The pre-Revolutionary aristocracy had dallied with the ideas of the Enlightenment, but now was much more conservative and supportive of the Catholic Church.
 For the best jobs, meritocracy was the new policy, and aristocrats had to compete directly with the growing business and professional class.

-Public anti-clerical sentiment became stronger than ever before, but was now based in certain elements of the middle class and even the peasantry.
-The great masses of French people were peasants in the countryside or impoverished workers in the cities.
-They gained new rights and a new sense of possibilities.
-Although relieved of many of the old burdens, controls, and taxes, the peasantry was still highly traditional in its social and economic behavior.
+Citizens' rights: Public anti-clerical sentiment in Paris became stronger, but was now based in certain elements of the middle class and even the peasantry; the greatest masses of French people, who were peasants in the countryside, supported the Church.
+Citizens gained new rights and a new sense of possibilities.
+Although relieved of many of the old burdens, controls, and taxes, the peasantry was still highly traditional in its social and economic behaviour.
 Many eagerly took on mortgages to buy as much land as possible for their children, so debt was an important factor in their calculations.
-The working class in the cities was a small element, and had been freed of many restrictions imposed by medieval guilds.
-However, France was very slow to industrialize, and much of the work remained drudgery without machinery or technology to help.
-France was still split into localities, especially in terms of language, but now there was an emerging French nationalism that focused national pride in the Army and foreign affairs.
+The working class in the cities was a small element, freed of many restrictions imposed by mediaeval guilds.
+However, France was very slow to industrialise, and much of the work remained drudgery without machinery or technology to help.
+France was still split into localities, especially in terms of language, but now there was an emerging French nationalism that focused on national pride in the army and foreign affairs.